 In just the last few months, we've seen:

-- The biggest bonuses ever on the Platinum Card from American Express, with a welcome bonus of up to 125,000 points (up from the norm of 60,000 points) after spending $5,000 within six months (terms apply).
+- The biggest bonus ever on the Platinum Card® from American Express, with a welcome bonus of up to 100,000 points after spending $6,000 within six months.

-- An unprecedented 10x bonus on the Platinum Card when spending up to $15,000 at U.S. supermarkets or U.S. gas stations in the first six months.
+- An unprecedented 10x bonus on the Platinum Card when spending up to $25,000 at restaurants and with small businesses in the first six months.

 Click Here to learn more about the Platinum Card from American Express.